 Finally, if there are legitimately no rules in the workplace governing credit scores and credit reports, then the United States law applies.
 United States Code, Chapter 11 states that it is illegal for an employer to terminate an employee on solely the basis of bad credit or bankruptcy.
 This is the same code that governs bankruptcy law.
 But, it doesn't apply if an employment contact or workplace rule states otherwise – so, it still depends.

 The Consumer Credit Protect Act states that an employer cannot terminate an employee due to one wage garnishment.

 However, it is legal to terminate an employee due to more than one wage garnishment.

 That means, if you have problems with student loan debt, and more than one creditor is coming after your wages, you could lose your job.

 The best defense against getting fired for having student loans is to know where you stand.
 This means checking your credit report regularly, and never missing a student loan payment.
 You should also check your credit before you start your job search.

-If you want to check your credit report, there are a lot of free services like TransUnion, that not only gives you your credit score, but also tells you what you need to do to improve.
-We love TransUnion because it’s free and they have a lot of great tools to help you improve your credit.
+If you want to check your credit report, there are a lot of free services like Credit Karma, that not only gives you your credit score, but also tells you what you need to do to improve.
+We love Credit Karma because it's free and they have a lot of great tools to help you improve your credit.
 They also have monitoring that can help you make sure that you maintain your credit score over time.

 If you ever do get called into your employers office to discuss your credit – don't accept getting fired.
 This isn't common, and in most cases your employer will work with you to help you improve your credit.
 Many larger corporations offer employee services that can help – like free financial planning.
 And even if you don't take advantage of it, simply telling your employer your plan to get out of debt, and offering to give them updates and check-ins, could help you save your job.